ballerina-platform/ballerina-distribution/examples/mysql-atomic-transaction/mysql_atomic_transaction.md

 ::: code mysql_atomic_transaction.bal :::

+Create a Ballerina project.
+Copy the example to the project.
+Execute the command below to build and run the project.

 ::: out mysql_atomic_transaction.out :::

 The syntax for using XA transactions (distributed transactions across multiple resources) is the same.
 Additionally, `useXADatasource` option should be enabled in the client as follows,